mianyuwang/resume/resume.md

     - Primary designer and contributor of a startup team to build the next generation derivative library (DLIB) for structuring and evaluating cross-asset exotic derivatives.
     - Re-factorized the framework of Monte Carlo based pricing flow to allow parallel pricing.
     - Designed and developed the pricing engine and reusable UI component for scenario analysis.
-    - Developed the new autocallable/phoenix contract type and the corresponding pricing in GPU.
+    - Developed the generic autocallable/phoenix deal type and the corresponding payoff in GPU.

 *   **Fixed Income Pricing - Engineering, Bloomberg L.P.** (New York, NY)

     *Software Engineer*, 2008 - 2011

-    - Overhauled the infrastructure of existing government and corporate bonds pricing contribution using data driven approach to lower maintenance cost and speed up release cycle from more than one week to overnight;tripled the capacity of fixed income pricing sources for contribution.
+    - Overhauled the infrastructure of existing government and corporate bonds pricing contribution using data driven approach to lower maintenance cost and speed up release cycle from more than one week to overnight and tripled the capacity of fixed income pricing sources for contribution.
-    - Managed and developed various projects such as composite price engine, loan search function.
+    - Managed and developed various projects such as real-time composite price engine, loan search.

 Education
 ---------